logankoester/chef-website/README.md

 ### User accounts

 If you specify an `owner`, that user will be created if missing and added to the `http` group.
+If no owner is specified, a default `http` user will be used.
 A home directory will be created at `/home/#{owner}` and populated with these files:

 * `.gitconfig`